gerbilbyte/DeMoN/README.md

-## DeMoN Manual
+## DeMoN User Manual

-A usage manual for the DeMoN/Action Replay 5 has been written and can be found on REbEL's [Action Replay 5](https://github.com/dmcoles/ActionReplay5) repo.
+A user manual for the DeMoN/Action Replay 5 has been written and can be found on REbEL's [Action Replay 5](https://github.com/dmcoles/ActionReplay5) repo.
 A direct link to the manual can be found [here](https://github.com/dmcoles/ActionReplay5/blob/main/Action%20Replay%205%20Manual.pdf).